 Find the list of county parks, their addresses (with MapQuest links), contact information and various amenities.

 At over 1,100 acres in size, Oregon Ridge Park is the largest park site owned and operated by the Baltimore County Department of Recreation and Parks.
-This dynamic park offers a wide range of recreational opportunities, swimming in a spring fed quarry, to nature study, to special events including outdoor concerts.
-A variety of natural areas and recreational improvements are available, including a conference center/lodge, concert shell and area, dinner theater, picnic pavilions, playground, nature center, swimming, interpretive areas and hiking trails.
+This dynamic park offers a wide range of recreational opportunities from nature study, to special events including outdoor concerts.
+A variety of natural areas and recreational improvements are available, including a conference center/lodge, concert shell and area, dinner theater, picnic pavilions, playground, nature center, interpretive areas and hiking trails.
 Two recreational entities operate within the park, as follows:

-The Oregon Ridge Conference Center and Beach are operated by the Department of Recreation and Parks' Enterprise Section; thus there are use or admissions charges for many events and for the reservation of park facilities.
+The Oregon Ridge Conference Center is operated by the Department of Recreation and Parks' Enterprise Section; thus there are use or admissions charges for many events and for the reservation of park facilities.
 The rustic park lodge serves as a conference center, with rooms which may be rented for meetings, parties, wedding receptions or other special functions.
 The park office is also situated within the lodge.
 Designated picnic pavilions and areas may be reserved (fee) for family or company picnics or other outings.
-The beach, which operates from Memorial Day through Labor Day, offers swimming in a spring fed quarry and a bath house.
 Numerous special events and concerts are held within the park, including festivals, walk-a-thons and runs, annual "Preakness Celebration" events, and a Baltimore Symphony Orchestra concert series with fireworks.
-All of the facilities and events, coupled with the beautiful setting, make Oregon Ridge Conference Center and Beach a popular Baltimore County attraction.
+All of the facilities and events, coupled with the beautiful setting, make Oregon Ridge Conference Center a popular Baltimore County attraction.

 - Oregon Ridge Nature Center